Alluxio/alluxio/docs/en/Debugging-Guide.md

 Tips:
 - Usually, the best performance gains occur when Alluxio workers are co-located with the nodes of the computation frameworks.
-- Also, using Alluxio can be very beneficial if/when the under storage is remote (like S3 or remote HDFS).
-- You can use Mesos and yarn if you are already using Mesos or Yarn to manage your cluster.
+- You can use Mesos and Yarn integration if you are already using Mesos or Yarn to manage your cluster.
 Using Mesos or Yarn can benefit management.
+- If the under storage is remote (like S3 or remote HDFS), using Alluxio can be very beneficial.

 #### Q: I have problems setting up Alluxio cluster on EC2.
 Can you advice?

 A: Please follow [Running-Alluxio-on-EC2.html](Running-Alluxio-on-EC2.html) for details.

 Typical issues:
-- Please make sure AWS access keys and Key Pairs are set up coordinately.
+- Please make sure AWS access keys and Key Pairs are set up.
 - If the UnderFileSystem is S3, check the S3 bucket name in `ufs.yml` is the name of an existing bucket, without the `s3://` or `s3n://` prefix.
 - If you are not able to access the UI, please check that your security group allows incoming traffic on port 19999.